 In July 2019, Mostafa Pour Mohammadi, openly defended the 1988 massacre of political prisoners as necessary acts against “enemies” in a time of war.

-In a videotaped interview with the state-run magazine, Mosalas on July 24, 2019, Pour Mohammadi, who is now an advisor to Iranian Judiciary Chief Ebrahim Raisi said: “During a war if we fire a mortar at the enemy and it lands in the adjacent village, do we have to answer about why the village was hit?”
+In a videotaped interview with the state-run magazine, Mosalas on July 24, 2019, Pour Mohammadi, who was tlhen an advisor to Iranian Judiciary Chief said: “During a war if we fire a mortar at the enemy and it lands in the adjacent village, do we have to answer about why the village was hit?”
 He added: “Are we expected to talk about legal matters, protecting citizens and human rights in the middle of a battlefield?”

 In the interview, Pour Mohammadi also warned that the “war” with the PMOI/MEK was ongoing: “We still haven’t settled scores.
 We will respond to all questions after the score is settled.”